Coverack to St Keverne circular walk

 The term (again for cinder toffee generally, rather than specifically in ice cream) is more widely known in New Zealand, particularly in areas such as New Plymouth where many Cornish emigrated in the 18th and 19th Centuries, so it's possible it travelled there via Cornish relatives.

 33. Cross the stile and head straight across the field to the protruding hedge.
-Continue ahead, keeping the hedge on your left, to reach a gate.
+Continue ahead, keeping the hedge on your left, to reach a stone stile.

 To make Hokey Pokey, combine 50g of caster sugar with 50g of golden syrup (or Cornish honey) in a pan with an optional splash of vanilla extract.
 Stir over a low heat (to prevent the sugar burning) until sugar is dissolved.
 Bring to the boil and immediately remove from heat before it darkens beyond golden.
 Let it cool for a few seconds then add 1 teaspoon of bicarbonate of soda and stir quickly to mix evenly.
 Immediately pour the froth out onto a greased tray or silicone sheet using one quick sweep with a spoon to get the majority out of the pan and then don't disturb it after this to avoid bursting the bubbles.
 Cool quickly in the fridge and store in a dry airtight container as it will absorb moisture from the air.

-34. Cross the stile on the left of the gate and cross the field to the telegraph pole on the corner of the hedge.
-Continue along the left hedge towards the gate then bear left to a waymarked stile in the corner of the field.
+34. Cross the stile and cross the field to the telegraph pole on the corner of the hedge.
+Continue along the left hedge towards the gate but keep left along the hedge to reach a waymarked stile in the corner of the field.

 The Ramblers Association and National Farmers Union suggest some "dos and don'ts" for walkers which we've collated with some info from the local Countryside Access Team.